aws/aws-cdk/packages/@aws-cdk/assertions/README.md

 ### Presence and Absence

-The `Match.absent()` matcher can be used to specify that a specific property should not exist on the target.
+The `Match.absent()` matcher can be used to specify that a specific value should not exist on the target.
 This can be used within `Match.objectLike()` or outside of any matchers.

 ```ts